 Actor Partner Interdependence Model with Moderation (APIMoM).

 The primary unit of analysis for this study was the romantic couple, in line with dyadic data analysis conventions (Cook & Kenny, 2005).
-Given the interdependent nature of data collected from both partners in each couple, the Actor-Partner Interdependence Model with Moderation (APIMoM; Kenny, Kashy, & Cook, 2020) was selected as the analytic framework to simultaneously model both intrapersonal (actor) and interpersonal (partner) effects.
+Given the interdependent nature of data collected from both partners in each couple, the Actor-Partner Interdependence Model with Mediation (APIMeM; Kenny, Kashy, & Cook, 2020) was selected as the analytic framework to simultaneously model both intrapersonal (actor) and interpersonal (partner) effects.
 This approach is widely used in dyadic research to account for the non-independence of couple data, particularly when examining how one partner’s variables influence not only their own outcomes (actor effects) but also their partner’s outcomes (partner effects).

-Prior to testing the APIMoM, we will assess empirical distinguishability of partners using the ISAT procedure outlined by Kenny, Kashy, & Cook (2020).
+Prior to testing the APIMeM, we will assess empirical distinguishability of partners using the ISAT procedure outlined by Kenny, Kashy, & Cook (2020).
 This statistical procedure determines whether partners belong to distinct populations (e.g., male and female partners in different-sex couples) or can be treated as coming from the same population.
-Distinguishability testing will be conducted by coming a fully constrained model, where all actor and partner paths are equal across partners, with an unconstrained model where paths are freely estimated.
+Distinguishability testing will be conducted by comparing a fully constrained model, where all actor and partner paths are equal across partners, with an unconstrained model where paths are freely estimated.
 A significant chi-square difference test would indicate if the partners are empirically distinguishable, suggesting separate actor and partner paths for each partner (Kenny et al., 2020).
 If distinguishability is not supported, multilevel modeling (MLM) will be used instead of SEM.

 Based on previous work with clinical samples of heterosexual couples (e.g., Christensen & Heavey, 1990; Eldridge & Christensen, 2002), we expect that these couple members will be distinguishable.
-The final APIMoM, displayed in Figure -, models the neglect subscale of ACEs as the predictor of family of origin differentiation of self for both partners.
+The final APIMeM, displayed in Figure -, models the neglect subscale of ACEs as the predictor of family of origin differentiation of self for both partners.
 Differentiation constructs of separateness and connectedness are modeled to predict demand-withdraw communication patterns, which in turn are linked to relationship satisfaction.
-Additionally, a moderation component was created by including interaction terms between separateness and connectedness to assess whether emotional fusion or cutoff influenced communication behaviors and satisfaction.
+Additionally, a moderation component was created by including interaction terms between separateness and connectedness to assess whether separateness and connectedness interacted to influence communication behaviors and satisfaction.

 To examine indirect effects and test the hypothesized mediation model, we will use 1,000 bootstrapped samples to generate bias-corrected confidence intervals (MacKinnon et al., 2004).
 Specifically, we will test whether neglect indirectly influenced relationship satisfaction through the differentiation processes (connectedness and separateness) and demand-withdraw communication patterns for both partners.
-Moderation through differentiation will be modeled by including a latent interaction term between separateness and connectedness, following suggested best practices for testing latent variable interactions in SEM (Klein & Moosbrugger, 2000).
+Moderation through differentiation will be modeled by including an interaction term between separateness and connectedness, following suggested best practices for testing interactions in SEM (Klein & Moosbrugger, 2000).
 This allows us to assess whether the protective effects of differentiation on communication and satisfaction depends on the balance between emotional connectedness (intimacy) and emotional separateness (autonomy) with the family of origin (Bowen, 1978; Skowron & Friedlander, 1998).
 Finally, chi-square difference tests will be conducted to explore the potential gender asymmetries in actor and partner effects.
 We will compare models where actor and partner paths are constrained across partners to models where paths are freely estimated, helping us determine whether pathways varied significantly between male and female partners (Christensen et al., 2006; Kenny et al., 2020).